top of page

 Demand for behavioral health services is rising and is one of the top drivers for increases in healthcare spending nationwide.
 As a result, healthcare systems are reassessing ways facility design can support better patient outcomes and staff safety.
 Hear how providers and their construction partners are working together to deliver facilities that balance compassionate patient care with real-world operational needs.

-• David Figgins, Senior Director, Project Management and Construction at Boston Children’s Hospital
+• David Figgins, Senior Director, Project Management and Construction, Boston Children’s Hospital

 • Kerry Pavey, Project Executive, Wise Construction